Sesuit Harbor House Lodging

 Breakfast is served from 7:30 am to 10:00 am from Memorial Day weekend through Labor Day weekend, and choices change daily.

-Our breakfast featured “Jaws” coffee made from Snowy Owl Coffee Roasters specialty beans (Brewster, MA) and a selection of tasty pastries from Underground Bakery in Dennis.
+My breakfast featured “Jaws” coffee made from Snowy Owl Coffee Roasters specialty beans (Brewster, MA) and a selection of tasty pastries from Underground Bakery in Dennis.
 I helped myself to both the fresh-baked pumpkin cream-cheese muffins and the delicious scones.

 Best Beaches in Dennis MA